 With a high level of student support, learners can enhance their existing therapeutic skills, knowledge and competencies.
 Learners are afforded the space, time and support to further develop an integrative model of practice for work with clients.

 Learners are assessed through a continuous assessment strategy, which includes a variety of mediums such as individual and group projects, skills training assessments, case studies and process recordings, written assignments, essays and a dissertation.

 Validation & Accreditation of Award

-The BA (Hons) is 240 ECTS credits in its entirety.
+The BSc (Hons) Degree is 240 ECTS credits in its entirety.
 The number of credits achieved by learners under RPL varies, depending on their individual needs following an academic RPL audit.

 We have a large faculty team, including: